rebelwarrior/numenera/ninth_world.md

 {:.subtitle.is-2}

 _The Steadfast_
-The Steadfast is collection of Nine warring kingdoms.
+The Steadfast is a collection of Nine warring kingdoms.
 Its border to the north is the __Tithe river__ that leads to the cloud-crystal sky-fields.
 To the south there is the frozen south and the frozen dessert beyond the __Sadara river__.
-The __sea__ lies to the East and the __Black Riage Mountains__ to the West and form the other boundaries of the Steadfast.
+The __sea__ lies to the east and the __Black Riage Mountains__ to the west and form the other boundaries of the Steadfast.

 > _"Many places offer sanctuary in the Ninth World.
 That’s why so many people never travel far."_ – Ninth World Bestiary 2